Animax (Latin America): Animax 2.0 (2008–2009)

-Relaunch and closure (2010-2011)
+Relaunch and closure (2010–2011)

 In March 2010, Sony Pictures Television announced the relaunch of Animax globally, which had been revamped to focus on a broader youth target and had expanded its programmatic vision to encompass television, Internet, mobile and emerging platforms.
 The launch of the new Animax aimed to capture the global youth audience aged 14-29.
 The changes arrived first to the Portuguese feed in April and reached Latin America in May.

 The channel confirms the premiere of more Western content, thus opening up to teen comedies.

 In April, it was announced that an HD version would launch in 2011.
 In May, it introduced a new brand identity changing its logo and graphics, in line with the changes of the subsidiaries in Europe and Asia, and with more varied content, such as fiction, reality shows, magazines, comedy, and animation, since this would continue to be part of the channel, although to a lesser extent.

 On September 15, 2010, the vice president of Sony Pictures Television Latin America, Klaudia Bermúdez Key, announced to the Brazilian entertainment website Tela Viva that Animax would stop broadcasting anime completely as of March 2011, transforming itself into a music channel, live action programs and reality shows; totally deviating from its target audience.

-At the start of October 2010, the channel removed Hunter × Hunter, Crayon Shin-Chan, Fate/stay night, Samurai 7, Bokurano, Neon Genesis Evangelion, Hellsing, Mushishi, R.O.D the TV y 009-1, siendo los últimos animes que quedaban: Fullmetal Alchemist, Death Note, Blood+, Black Jack, Samurai X, Planet Survival, The Twelve Kingdoms, Get Backers and Prince of Tennis, which aired Monday to Sunday overnight, from 2am a«to 6:30am.
+At the start of October 2010, the channel removed Hunter × Hunter, Crayon Shin-Chan, Fate/stay night, Samurai 7, Bokurano, Neon Genesis Evangelion, Hellsing, Mushishi, R.O.D the TV and 009-1, being the last remaining anime series: Fullmetal Alchemist, Death Note, Blood+, Black Jack, Samurai X, Planet Survival, The Twelve Kingdoms, Get Backers and Prince of Tennis, which aired Monday to Sunday overnight, from 02:00 AM to 06:00 AM.
 From March 14, 2011, Nodame Cantabile was added.
 This overnight strand would remain on the new channel Sony Spin until March 2012, where Fullmetal Alchemist: Brotherhood and a new batch of episodes of Bleach were released.

 The channel since the beginning of 2011 began to have a greater decrease in anime-type programs, something that had already been announced since September 2010.
 As of March 28, 2011, it was confirmed that Animax would end its broadcasts due to decisions by Sony Pictures Entertainment, to make way for the new Sony Spin channel, starting on May 1.

 According to T.C.
 Schultz, executive VP of International Channels for Latin America and Brazil at Sony Pictures Television, the decision to shut down Animax in the region and replace it with Sony Spin was due to the fact that the niche of anime fans in Latin America was very small.